 There are few books on Japan as influential and inspiring as Pure Invention.

 Lost Japan by Alex Kerr

-If you’re looking for the best books on Japan because you’re fascinated by the traditional arts and crafts – theatre, design, painting, writing – then Lost Japan is exactly what you’re looking for.
+If you’re looking for the best books on Japan because you’re fascinated by the traditional arts and crafts — theatre, design, painting, writing — then Lost Japan is the book on Japanese culture that you’re looking for.

 Japanese Tattoos: History, Culture, Design by Brian Ashcraft and Hori Benny

 Brian Ashcraft has spent twenty years living in Osaka and writing for publications such as Kotaku and The Japan Times.
 He has also published multiple books on Japan, from the history of whisky to the cultural revolution led by the Japanese schoolgirl.

 In Japanese Tattoos: History, Culture, Design, Ashcraft explores exactly that.
 After all, Japanese tattoos are famous the world over.